linuxdeepin/deepin-manual/manual-assets/professional/deepin-compressor/en_US/index.md

 ## Main Menu

-On the main menu, you can open the compression interface, switch window themes, view the help manual and get more information about Archive Manager.
+In the main menu, you can open the compression interface, switch window themes, view the help manual and get more information about Archive Manager.

 ### Open file
 1. Click  ![icon_menu](icon/icon_menu.svg) on the Archive Manager interface.